Group says it has ample signatures to get pot on ballot

 Organizers of the Smart and Safe Arizona Act, which would legalize recreational marijuana use by people 21 and over, said they began gathering voters’ signatures last September.
 By the time the coronavirus halted life as usual in March, the group had only about 300,000 signatures, spokeswoman Stacy Pearson said.

-That’s more than the required 237,645, but initiative proponents usually get extras because many can be invalidated after vetting by the Arizona secretary of state, which will decide with county recorders if the pot initiative makes the ballot.
+That’s more than the required 237,645, but initiative proponents usually get extras because many can be invalidated after vetting by the Arizona secretary of state and county recorders.
+The secretary of state has until near the end of August to decide if an initiative will make it on the ballot.

 The pandemic put things on pause and forced the group to retool how it carried out its work, Pearson said.